Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Effective Energy-Momentum Tensor

-Thus, \( q^\mu \) provides an effective semi-classical description of geometry, while the full quantum spacetime structure is encoded in the deformation parameters.
-In a more complete noncommutative gravity theory—e.g., one formulated via Connes' spectral triples \cite{Chamseddine:1996rw,Schucker:2001aa} or deformation quantization—the metric and distance function would be derived from operator structures without requiring commutative coordinates.
-However, for semi-classical gravitational physics, the commutative chart \( q^\mu \) allows for the consistent construction of an energy-momentum tensor and Einstein tensor.
+{At the quantum level, in more complete noncommutative gravity frameworks—such as those based on Connes' spectral triple formulation \cite{Chamseddine:1996rw,Schucker:2001aa} or deformation quantization—the metric and distance function would instead be constructed directly from operator structures, without introducing commuting coordinates.
+Within the present semiclassical treatment, however, the variables $q^\mu$ provide a convenient coordinate chart for defining geometric quantities such as the energy--momentum tensor and the Einstein tensor.}

 We now construct the effective configuration-space action (see Appendix C for the derivation) by coupling the particle dynamics to a background metric \( g_{\mu\nu}(q) \):

 where the leading-order curvature corrections are given by